Tubelight (2017 Hindi film)

 Tubelight is a 2017 Indian Hindi-language war drama film written and directed by Kabir Khan.
 Produced by Salman Khan and Kabir Khan, it is set in the 1962 Sino-Indian War.
-It stars Salman Khan and Sohail Khan in the main roles, with Zhu Zhu (in her Bollywood film debut), Matin Rey Tangu, Om Puri and Mohammed Zeeshan Ayyub in supporting roles.
-Shah Rukh Khan appears in a cameo in the film.
-Julius Packiam and Pritam scored the music of the film, with the former composing the film score and latter composing the songs.
+It stars Salman Khan and Sohail Khan in the lead roles, with Zhu Zhu (in her Hindi film debut), Matin Rey Tangu, Om Puri and Mohammed Zeeshan Ayyub in supporting roles.
+Shah Rukh Khan features in a guest appearance.
+Pritam composed music for the film, with a score by Julius Packiam.
 It is an adaptation of the 2015 American film Little Boy.

-The film released on 23 June 2017.
-The film grossed an estimated ₹211.14 crore against a budget of ₹100 crore and received mostly negative reviews from critics.
+The film was released on 23 June 2017.
+It grossed an estimated ₹211.14 crore against a budget of ₹100 crore and received mixed-to-negative reviews from critics.

 Plot

 In pre-independence India, Laxman Singh Bisht is a mentally-challenged child, who, although defended by his younger brother Bharat is bullied by his friends, who call him "Tubelight".
 A montage shows them grow up, showing the time when Gandhi visits their school, India's independence in 1947, Gandhi's assassination and the death of their parents, which brings them closer as they grow up.

 In October 1962, the Chinese invade India, following which the Indian Army begins to set-up recruitment camps.
 From their village, only Bharat is selected and allotted the Kumaon Regiment.
 As they reach their post, war is declared and they come under heavy attack.
 Laxman anxiously waits for his brother to come back, running from post to post to find out about him.

 He meets a magician, Gogo Pasha, who shows him a magic trick by making him move a bottle without touching.
 Pasha tells Laxman that the secret is 'faith', and that faith can do anything.
 Oblivious to it, he tries to repeat the trick to his villagers but fails.
 A village elder, Banne says "Faith moves a mountain" and explains how Laxman will find his faith.

 Meanwhile, Bharat, while being evacuated after an injury, is ambushed and taken prisoner.
 He makes a plan with other prisoners to escape.

 Laxman observes a woman Le Leing and a boy Gu Won, take a home nearby.
 Judging them by their appearance, he considers them to be Chinese and tries to report them to the authorities.
 Banne gets angry, and advises him to follow the wisdom of Gandhi, and befriend the woman and boy.
 After some attempts, he succeeds in befriending them and learns that are Assamese and not Chinese.